Top 80 redrive rebuild

 10. Install the new seals – Always put copious amounts of anti-seize or petroleum jelly (Vaseline) on the parts of the seal that contact the shaft, including the shaft itself.
 If the shaft rotates with a dry seal, it will quickly ruin the seal.

-11. Use mineral spirits or brake cleaner (best) to remove all traces of oil.
+11. Clean the mating surfaces of the case halves of all old sealant with a razor blade.
+Use mineral spirits or brake cleaner (best) to remove all traces of oil.
 Blow dry with compressed air.
 Now we are ready to reassemble the redrive with new parts, as needed.
 The most common new parts are the seals and the clutch bell shaft seal, in particular.

 12. Install the shafts and pinion gear in the reverse order that they were removed.
 When installing the propeller shaft in the engine case halve, start the shaft and gear into the bearing and then, we both hands, firmly squeeze the gear evenly.
 The shaft should make a "dink" when it is fully inserted into the bearing.
 A plastic or dead-blow hammer may be needed to send the shaft home.

 It is important to inspect everything carefully before assembly.
 A Miniplane factory technician left this chunk of potentially damaging thread cuttings in the propeller shaft screw hole.
 Had it cross-threaded with the propeller mounting screw, the screw might never have come out.
-QC is a perpetual problem in Italy because of socialist rules about firing employees.
+QC is a perpetual problem in Italy because of socialism's lopsided view of reality.

-13. Apply the RTV to the mating surface of the engine side case halve.
-Only the thinnest coating of sealant should be used.
+13. Apply the RTV to the mating surface of the prop side case halve.
+Only the *thinnest coating* of sealant should be used.
 It is best applied with a clean finger protected with a nitrile glove.
 Put old screws, toothpicks, cotton swabs or anything that will keep the sealant OUT of out ALL holes while applying the sealant.
 Any sealant on the threads will lock the screw and it will be very difficult, even with heat, to remove it.
+Any sealant in the centering pin holes will prevent the case halves from coming together completely.
 Work as quickly as possible.

 14. Manually squeeze the case halves together.
-Immediately install the (6) screws and tighten them by hand, in a cross pattern so that the case halves are brought together evenly around the entire circumference of the case halves.
-WAIT ONE HOUR per the instructions for using RTV correctly.
+Immediately install the (6) screws and tighten them *by hand*, in a cross pattern so that the case halves are brought together evenly around the entire circumference of the case halves.
+WAIT ONE HOUR.
 Use a ratchet to further tighten the screws evenly.
-Torque the (4) 5mm and (2) 6mm screws to 5 Nm and 8 Nm, respectively.
-Make sure that the shafts turn easily by hand.
+Torque all screws to 4 Nm.
+Make sure that the redrive shafts turn easily by hand.